zumbov2/swissparl/examples/ex1.md

 often worked together with council members from the nearby cantons of Fribourg and Jura.

-Among the most influential council members (according to eigenvector centrality) were Claude Hêche, Anne Seydoux-Christe and Didier Berberat from French-speaking Switzerland and Damian Müller, Erich Ettlin and Joachim Eder all from central Swiss cantons.
+The importance also shows a geographical pattern: Among the most influential council members (according to eigenvector centrality) were Claude Hêche, Anne Seydoux-Christe and Didier Berberat from French-speaking Switzerland and Damian Müller, Erich Ettlin and Joachim Eder all from central Swiss cantons.